 The ancient Glassel Stone Circle is an oval setting of five granite pillars, which were erected around 4,000 years ago, just outside of the modern-day village of Banchory.
 The stones are relatively short compared to other stone circles, with the tallest being a fraction under a meter in height.
 So, it is perhaps not surprising that other small structures can be found in the trees around the circle.
 How appropriate that there are fairy houses in such a mysterious location!

-If you are enjoying this list, remember and subscribe to our mailing list to receive our latest blog posts.
+If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.

 The Fairy Pools are a natural waterfall phenomenon in Glen Brittle on the Isle of Skye.
 It seems that there are no particular fairy stories attached to the waterfalls, but the vivid blues and greens of the pools certainly suggest an unnatural origin.
 It may turn out that fairies don’t actually frequent the pools, but there are stories of selkies being attracted to the area.
 These mythological creatures, disguised as large seals during the day, would come to the beach at the foot of Glen Brittle where they would shed their skins and change into human form for the night, to bathe in the pools under the light of a full moon!